 In the industry research report, Building an Insight-Enabled Infrastructure, Hospitality Technology reports that overwhelmingly restaurants see the greatest worth in keeping labor in balance — 89% say that labor percentage data is mostly or totally valuable.

 Unfortunately, maintaining that balance is not as easy as many would hope.
-According to TDn2K’s People Report, about 70% of restaurant companies are experiencing intensifying staffing difficulties for hourly restaurant employees and managers.
+According to TDn2K’s People Report, about 70% of restaurant companies are experiencing intensifying labor scheduling difficulties for hourly restaurant employees and managers.

 It is in this heightened labor environment that advanced forecasting tools can truly show their worth.
 Accurate forecasting is the key to profitability, allowing your restaurant operation to: